 3. Weed or remove the letters.

-3. Draw a grid on top of the stencil to help you place it correctly on the glass.
+3. Draw a grid on top of the vinyl stencil to help you place it correctly on the glass item.
 You want to leave room on all sides of the stencil so the etching cream only touches the inside of the stencil.

-4. Cut the stencil down to size using the grid lines.
+4. Cut the stencil design down to size using the grid lines.
 Peel the backing off the adhesive vinyl and smooth to remove any wrinkles or air bubbles.
 Remove any fingerprints at this time.
-Use painter’s tape of washi tape to secure the borders of your stencil at this time.
+Use painter’s tape or washi tape to secure the borders of your stencil at this time.

-5. Glove up for this next step.
+5. Wear gloves for this next step.
 Apply a thick layer of etching cream with a paintbrush or palette knife as shown below.

 *Notice how the etching cream is only inside the stencil?
 Take care to quickly remove any stray cream so it will not etch glass outside the stencil.

 6. Allow the etching cream to sit on the glass as directed on the etching cream container.
-When time is up, remove the etching cream with gloved hands, as directed on the container.
+When time is up, remove the etching cream with gloved hands.
 Most creams will have you remove the thick cream and put it back into the container.
 Yes, it is reusable!
-The rest of the cream on the glass is removed with water.
+The rest of the cream on the glass is removed with warm water.

 7. Clean your etched glass thoroughly before using.
 Read the instructions that came with your etching cream to make sure your new etched glass is dishwasher safe.
-(It should be.)
+And that’s it, your etched glass is all done!

 More Gift Ideas